jameswhitney/Simple_Cypher/README.md

 # Simple_Cypher
-## Simple Encryption using a Ceaser Cypher
-The Simple_Cypher_Encrypt.py file contains functions that encrpyt and decrypt a string message using a Ceaser Cypher.
+This project is an exercise in encrypting and decrypting a string using a Ceaser Cypher.
+The Simple_Cypher_Encrypt.py file contains functions that handle the encryption and decryption process.